openPupil/Open-PupilEXT/README.md

 - *1 x STM32 Nucleo F767ZI or similar (Optional)*
 - 1 x IR-illumination (Recommended)

-\*Note: If you wish to defer from the setup Zandi et al., 2021 used in their debut paper about PupilEXT (v0.1.1), you can also use different hardware, however they also tested their system with acA1300-200um cameras, and note that the system should work with Basler dart series, though they did not test them.
-You can opt for any other global shutter monochrome Basler camera matching your FPS needs, and a suitable lens matching with sensor size recommendation of the manufacturer.
+\*Note: If you wish to defer from the setup Zandi et al., 2021 used in their debut paper about PupilEXT (v0.1.1), you can also use different hardware.
+Anyway they also tested their system with acA1300-200um cameras, and note that the system should work with Basler dart series, though they did not test the latter.
+Virtually, you can opt for any other global shutter monochrome Basler camera matching your FPS needs, and a suitable lens matching with sensor size recommendation of the manufacturer.
 Starting from PupilEXT release v0.1.2 you can also use an Arduino Uno now, and also an ethernet connection between PupilEXT and the microcontroller to use hardware-triggered image acquisition.
 The developers of the Experimental-Community-Version branch also tested a2A1920-160um and used it with success.
 GigE and CoaXpress interface should also work, though not yet tested.
 For optical filter, any 720nm IR-pass element is suitable.
 Also, we do not recommend using UVC cameras ("webcams") for research-grade use, only for educative purposes.

 Please use our discussion forum to share your ideas, setup and experience with PupilEXT with other community members:

 https://github.com/openPupil/Open-PupilEXT/discussions

 ## 2. Getting started: The easy way
 ### 2.1.
-Installation on MacOS (macOS 10.15 or later)
+Installation on MacOS (MacOS 12.6.7 or later)
-The direct installation requires that you have macOS 10.15 or later installed on your machine.
-If this is not the case, you need to build PupilEXT from source, as the provided pre-build binaries in this section will only work on macOS 10.15 or later.
+The direct installation requires that you have MacOS 12.6.7 or later installed on your machine.
+If this is not the case, you likely need to build PupilEXT from source, as the provided pre-build binaries in this section will only work on MacOS 12.6.7 or later.
+You can try on an earlier version of MacOS, but you are not quaranteed to succeed.

 **Step 1: Download and install the Pylon Camera Softwware**